 No. Municipal parking tickets must be paid at the individual municipality that issued the ticket.

 Can I serve time in jail rather than paying my outstanding fines?

-Can I get more time to pay a ticket?
+What if I need more time to pay a Provincial Offence fine?

 What does the collections office do?

 The collections office pursues payment of all unpaid Provincial Offence fines.
 Call 905-687-6590 or email Provincial Offences Act Collections Office with your inquiry.

 Trials / appeals

 I have a trial date scheduled and I can't attend.
 What should I do?